-The history can often establish whether symptoms of dyspnea, chest pain, wheezing, stridor, hemoptysis, and cough are likely to be pulmonary in origin.
-When more than one symptom occurs concurrently, the history should focus on which symptom is primary and whether constitutional symptoms, such as fever, weight loss, and night sweats, are also present.
+The history can often establish whether symptoms of cough, dyspnea, chest pain, wheezing, stridor, and hemoptysis are likely to be pulmonary in origin.
+When more than one symptom occurs concurrently, the history should focus on which symptom is primary.
+A history should also establish whether constitutional symptoms, such as fever, weight loss, and night sweats, are present.
 Other important information includes

 Physical examination starts with assessment of general appearance.
 Discomfort and anxiety, body habitus, and the effect of talking or movement on symptoms (eg, inability to speak full sentences without pausing to breathe) all can be assessed while greeting the patient and taking a history and may provide useful information relevant to pulmonary status.
 Next, inspection, auscultation, and chest percussion and palpation are done.